Desertification

 - The UN’s Land Degradation Neutrality Fund supports sustainable land management and restoration projects implemented by the private sector.
 Anchor investors are the European Investment Bank and the French Development Agency.

-- In agroforestry systems, for example, innovative finance mechanisms are needed to help farmers bridge the period between when trees are planted and mature and can generate income.
+- In agroforestry systems, for example, innovative finance mechanisms are needed to help farmers bridge the period between when trees are planted. matured, and when they can generate income.

 Key Players